 Writing historical fiction is a wonderful way to share a love of history.

-Winning both a RITA-award (the romance equivalent of an Oscar) in the USA plus the mainstream' Romantic Novel of the Year Award' in Australia for her debut novel The Maiden and the Unicorn was a tremendous thrill after years when 'life' just got in the way of writing!
+Winning both a RITA-award (the romance equivalent of an Oscar) in the USA plus the mainstream' Romantic Novel of the Year Award' in Australia for her debut novel The Maiden and the Unicorn was a tremendous thrill and surprise after years when 'life' just got in the way of writing!
 Being married to a geologist, whose job took him away into the field a great deal, meant that for many years bringing up their two children always came first for her.

 And, yes, Bus Stop Day is still an annual celebration!